QuentinRa/blog.quentinra.dev/tools/docker/tags/env.md

 WORKDIR ${MY_HOME}
 # same
 WORKDIR $MY_HOME
-# if MY_HOME not set then value is default
+# if MY_HOME isn't set then the value is default
 WORKDIR ${MY_HOME:-default}
-# if MY_HOME is set then replace value with unset
+# if MY_HOME is set then replace the value with unset
 WORKDIR ${MY_HOME:+unset}
 ```